yunhak0/yunhak0.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: M.S. student in Machine Learning
+subtitle: Ph.D. student in Machine Learning

 profile:
   align: right